enso-org/hiring/README.md

 </p>

 ## About Enso
-Enso (https://enso.org) is a no-code interactive ETL and data analysis tool.
+Enso (https://enso.org) is the most interactive data transformation tool that you have ever used.
 It lets you load, blend, analyze your data, and then automate the whole process, simply by connecting visual components together.
+It can be used for both in-memory data processing, as well as SQL analytics and transformations on modern data stack (ELT).
 At Enso, we have a world-class team, with developers, community managers, and business developers from all walks of life and backgrounds.
 We are backed by world-class investors, including Y Combinator.